jeremy-w/ayadn/README.md

 ### Reset pagination data

-If AyaDN shows you "No recent posts in this stream" but you still want to see the stream, you have to reset the pagination data first (without arguments: resets all pagination data).
+If AyaDN shows you "No recent posts in this stream" but you still want to see the stream, you have to reset the pagination data first (without arguments: resets all your pagination data).

 ```
-./ayadn.rb reset pagination
+./ayadn.rb reset
 ./ayadn.rb reset pagination unified
 ./ayadn.rb reset pagination mentions @ericd
 (etc)